CodingItWrong/intro-to-rntl-exercises/exercises/1-Exercise1.md

 This component is already written and functioning.
 There is a test file for it, `src/MovieRow.spec.js`, but it does not yet contain any tests.

 Add all the tests to `src/MovieRow.spec.js` that you need to fully specify the component's behavior.
+Feel free to modify the component as necessary to help you write better tests for it.

 ## About the Component